The Risk of Identity Theft From Your Home Mailbox

 Exceptions do exist.
-A few people still have time periods, sometimes days, when they don’t receive any mail at all.
-If this is you, monitor those time periods so you’ll know what’s normal and what’s not.
+A few people still have periods, sometimes days, when they don’t receive any mail at all.
+If this is you, monitor those times so you’ll know what’s normal and what’s not.
 When you get past a normal length of time without mail, then it’s time to worry.

 The issue is a little less obvious when someone is stealing your mail.
-Mail theft can take place one time or over a period of time.
+Mail theft can take place one time or over a period.
 Some criminals steal mail because the opportunity presents itself.

 Other criminals target individuals and even businesses and then steal mail over time.
 They grab a piece here and there—both incoming and outgoing—until they have all the information they need.
 Still, others create elaborate schemes to steal mail from multiple people over time.

-The real issue with mail theft of this type, however, is that you don’t know what mail you’re getting before it arrives (in most cases) so you have no idea what’s missing.
+The real issue with mail theft of this type, however, is that you don’t know what mail you’re getting before it arrives.
+So, you have no idea what’s missing.
 That makes it vitally important that you pay attention to your mail delivery schedule, get to know your mail carrier, and even consider not using the mailbox at the street for mail transactions.

 Protecting Your Mail and Your Identity

 Since your mailbox is your greatest point of threat in the real world, knowing how to protect your mail is your first line of defense.
 It starts with being attentive.
 Know your mail carrier, know their schedule, and know normal delivery patterns for the mail that you receive.